Runs an executable program and returns a Variant (Double) representing the program's task ID if successful; otherwise, it returns zero.

 This example uses the Shell function to run an application specified by the user.
-On the MacIntosh, the default drive name is "HD" and portions of the pathname are separated by colons instead of backslashes.
-Similarly, you would specify Macintosh folders instead of \Windows.
+On the Macintosh, the default drive name is "HD" and portions of the pathname are separated by colons instead of backslashes.
+Similarly, you would specify Macintosh folders instead of

 ' Specifying 1 as the second argument opens the application in ' normal size and gives it the focus.
-Dim RetVal RetVal = Shell("C:\WINDOWS\CALC.EXE", 1) ' Run Calculator.
+Dim RetVal RetVal = Shell("C:\WINDOWS\NOTEPAD.EXE", 1) ' Open Notepad.

 Have questions or feedback about Office VBA or this documentation?
 Please see Office VBA support and feedback for guidance about the ways you can receive support and provide feedback.